Welcome to Westfield.

 Let us keep more of our hard earned paychecks.

-Lower taxes and reduce regulations and grow our economy and jobs.
+Lower taxes, reduce burdensome regulations, and grow our economy and jobs.

 Stop taxing homeowners and businesses out of our city and state.

 See tax dollars be used for their intended purposes.

 Bring decisions about our children's education to the state and local level.
 End Common Core and high stakes timed PARCC testing.

 Massachusetts does not have a revenue problem, it has a spending problem.

 Our state budget has grown by six billion dollars in the last five years.

 April 2014, Boston State House – The Democrat majority voted not to allow any amendments or debate on local aid, education funding or EBT reform during the budget process.
 This is wrong.